andreasphil/js-inverted-index/README.md

   <strong>Lightweight, dependency-free index search with SSR support</strong>
 </p>

-> ⚠️ Work in progress.
-Things are most certainly incomplete and/or broken, and
-> will definitely change.

 - 🏃‍♂️ Simple and efficient for when you need just a little bit more than `Array.filter()`
 - 📦 Supports SSR with client side hydration